epiphenomena/htidp/README.md

 - The servers may also submit and respond HEAD requests containing a timestamp encrypted with the public key that responds indicating whether the VCARD information has changed since the timestamp
 - The servers MUST conform to existing HTTPS standards for time-to-live, response caching

+## Implementation

+This repository includes a Python/FastAPI implementation of HTIDP Version 1.
+See [README_IMPLEMENTATION.md](README_IMPLEMENTATION.md) for details on how to run and use the implementation.

 ## Version 2 - Use addl fields for PGP public key: encrypt, sign, verify ID

 ## Version 3 - WEB-RTC: calls and data exchange